JulianCataldo/remark-lint-frontmatter-schema/README.md

 #### 🆕  Custom pipeline

-When processing markdown as single files inside your JS/TS app.
+When processing Markdown as single files inside your JS/TS app.

 Schema should be provided programmatically like this: